NeuroTechX/ntx_slack_archive/_boston.md

  >If anyone else on this <!channel> is interested in volunteering (helping find sponsors, hosting hack nights, becoming school representatives, etc.), please email <mailto:alex@neurotechx.com|alex@neurotechx.com> with a little about yourself and your interests in volunteering.
 I'm looking to set up an introductory meeting (either online or in person) for mid-late August.
 Looking forward to hearing from you!

+7/31/2017 6:19 PM

+ **wronk** :

+ >Hey alex, I'll email you too.
+I won't be around Boston until mid-October, but I will be looking to get involved at that point :slightly_smiling_face: